top of page

 Empowering Maasai Communities to self-identify their needs, goals, and aspirations.

-The Maa Trust coordinates in house social enterprises: Maa Beadwork and Maa Honey, as well as entrepreneurship training and technical skills training in micro-enterprises through Maa Enterprise.
+The Maa Trust coordinates in house social enterprises: Maa Beadwork and Maa Bees, as well as entrepreneurship training and technical skills training in micro-enterprises through Maa Enterprise.

 The Sustainable Livelihoods pillar has significant potential to empower Maasai women and youth whilst supporting them to diversify their household income streams through employment or the development of alternative sustainable livelihoods.
 This is particularly important in light of Covid-19 which has devastated the tourism industry, upon which the majority of households depend for a significant portion of their income.